eludi/arcajs/doc/API.md

 The worker itself may communicate with the main context via the postMessage() function and an onmessage callback.
 In addition, it may import additional javascript sources via the importScripts() function.
+Apart from that, only few selected APIs are accessible by arcajs workers: console, setTimeout, clearTimeout.

-For further details pLease refer to the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) documentation at MDN.
+For further details please refer to the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) documentation at MDN.